onkelbeh/HomeAssistantRepository/README.md

 ## Nearly all Home Assistant Components are now included
 Except of some modules with uncorrectable errors (e.g. hard drive crashes, lost sources) I believe all possible integrations for Home Assistant and their stated dependencies are included as Ebuilds, based on the integrations list from `/usr/lib/python3.8/site-packages/homeassistant/components/*/manifest.json`.
 Many fixed dependencies (necessary or not) to old releases forbid installation of packages requiring newer ones, but I filed all dependencies strict as they have been declared in `setup.py` or `requirements.txt` (sometimes other sources) anyway.
 The exception proves the rule.

-Currrently missing (2021.6):
+Currrently missing (2021.11):
+* ha-av (cannot find a valid source for the requested version)
 * azure-eventhub-5.1.0
 * azure-servicebus-0.50.1
 * google-cloud-texttospeech-0.4.0 (no potential need, there are good alternatives on the market)
 * google-cloud-pubsub-0.39.1
 * opencv-python-headless-4.3.0.36
-* pyuptimerobot-0.0.5 (unmaintained, could not find a valid source)

 In some cases I added small patches to the Ebuilds, some packages have versions pinned without any reason.
 Mostly, I copy hard pinnings without questioning, in very problematic cases I open a ticket at the problem's origin.
 For me its OK, if the packages compile and complete their own tests in the sandbox.
 Please let me know if you encounter problems.
 I will continuously expand my tests and do more cleanups.
 I am continuously filing pull requests to reduce the amount of needed patches.
 Most of them are caused by missing files in SDIST archives and/or having wrong package exclude masks in `setup.py`.